Oxsomi/core3/docs/graphics_api.md

 Contains the following properties:

 - device: the device that the AS was created on.
 An AS is only compatible with other ASes that are from the same device.
 - isMotionBlurExt: relevant for BLAS or TLAS; BLAS it means it contains the previous data of the geometry while TLAS means it contains previous data of all instances (so it can be motion blurred).
-This is the NV specific extension for Ampere and up.
+This is the NV specific extension for Ampere and up (unless anyone else supports it).
 - isCompleted: this is set when the BLAS has been signaled as fully built.
 For example when buildBLASExt has been called or when the first submitCommands has been triggered since it has been queued.
 - flagsExt: BLAS or TLAS specific flags (currently only used for BLAS).
 - asConstructionType: the BLAS or TLAS specific construction type.